kmehltretter82/frama-c-linux/KERNEL.md

 and sysreg code, VGIC MMIO, and nVHE hypercall, memory-protection, page allocation, sysreg, and TLB code.

+The `linux-arm64-kvm-v2` corpus retains those 12 targets and adds all six hyp sources that have distinct VHE and nVHE commands.
+Each mode is an independent target selected by exact argument presence or absence and run with a generated one-entry compilation database.
+The result is 24 target analyses over 18 distinct source files, including six VHE/nVHE pairs.

 On 2026-08-28, all 30 `x86_64` translation units, all 21 common ARM64 target
-runs, and all 12 ARM64 KVM translation units reached a typed AST from unmodified kernel sources and headers:
+runs, and all 24 ARM64 KVM v2 target analyses reached a typed AST from unmodified kernel sources and headers:

 | Front-end revision | Corpus | Typed | First blocking failure |